vzachari/IronSmithQSM/README.md

 *(e.g. S0001_MEMPR_e1.nii.gz, S0001_MEMPR_e2.nii.gz...)*
 This is the default **dcm2niix** output format for multiple echos.

-c) Single .nii/nii.gz file with multiple volumes, each corresponding to a different echo (RMS will be calculated).
+c) Single .nii/.nii.gz file with multiple volumes, each corresponding to a different echo (RMS will be calculated).
 This single NIFTI file can have any name.

-d) Single .nii/nii.gz file with a single echo/volume.
+d) Single .nii/.nii.gz file with a single echo/volume.
 This can be rms/averaged across echos or just a single echo T1 MPRAGE.
 This single NIFTI file can have any name and will be used as is.

 **Column4** = Absolute path to folder with QSM DICOM files
 *(e.g. /home/subjects/S01/QSM_Dicom)*

 The QSM DICOM folder must include DICOMS for both GRE magnitude and phase.
-T2* DICOMS that are sometimes part of the QSM GRE sequence can be present in the QSM DICOM folder but will be ignored.
+T2* DICOMS that are sometimes saved as part of a GRE sequence can be present in the QSM DICOM folder and will be ignored.

 Preferably only DICOMS should be present in the QSM DICOM folder.
 However, Ironsmith can filter out the following filetypes .nii .json .txt .nii.gz .HEAD .BRIK .hdr .img